My Skillset

 PHP 5 server-side scripting

-PHP is mainly focused on server-side scripting, so you can do anything any other CGI program can do, such as collect form data, generate dynamic page content, or send and receive cookies.
-But PHP can do alot more than that.
+PHP is mainly focused on server-side scripting, and can be embeded into web pages using the Apache PHP module, (or Fast CGI on closed-source web servers).
+You can do anything any other CGI program can do, such as collect form data, generate dynamic page content, or send and receive cookies.
+But PHP can do alot more than that too.

 This is the basic language that web pages are built from.